zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/support/security.md

 # Security

-Please send us an email at support@zeus.fyi if you have any questions, concerns, or feedback.
+Please email us at support@zeus.fyi if you have any questions, concerns, or feedback.

 ## External Service Types